xiufengliu/uncertainty_id/README.md

 └─────────────────┘    └──────────────────┘    └─────────────────┘
 ```

-## 📊 Experimental Results
+## Experimental Results

 ### Benchmark Performance

-Our method has been extensively evaluated on three standard intrusion detection datasets:
+The method has been extensively evaluated on three standard intrusion detection datasets:

 #### NSL-KDD Dataset
 - **Accuracy**: 78.48% (best among all tested methods)